infojunkie/blog/_posts/2020-11-30-ireal-musicxml.md

 All is not lost.
 A great deal of the iReal Pro's value lies in its content, namely the thousands of royalty-free leadsheets that are community-driven, and therefore evolving with fixes and enhancements as they are being actively used.
 It is in this spirit that I decided to write a conversion module from the iReal Pro song format to the [standard music interchange format, MusicXML](https://www.w3.org/2017/12/musicxml31/).
 The value of converting these leadsheets to a standard interchange format lies in the ability to rely on a wealth of [supporting applications](https://www.musicxml.com/software/) for further processing.

 Although iReal Pro already features a MusicXML export function, the generated files refer to an obsolete version of the music standard, in addition to being non-compliant to its schema. ([I've posted about MusicXML validation]({% post_url 2020-11-17-validate-musicxml %}) before, because it is an integral part of my development process).
 Further, the MusicXML export feature is only accessible via the app's UI and cannot be automated or batched.
+Most importantly, perhaps, iReal Pro's native MusicXML fails on some of its own leadsheets, including those that feature odd time signatures - more on that below.

 ## Building the module